Blessing-Mvana-Nhlozi/Physics-Hons-Project/README.md

 The purpose of simulating is to figure out how the process of gas detection works via relative conductivity signal.
 It gives a useful way of analysis that is simple to verify, discuss, and comprehend.
 Simulation modelling delivers valuable solutions across sectors and disciplines by providing clear insights into complicated systems.

 ##### Dataset
+The data was extracted from an article by Shuichi Seto et el

 ```Blessing Mvana Nhlozi```